How exactly do you say green in Italian?

 Other words featuring green in Italian

 Did you know that verdura, the Italian word for vegetables, comes from verde?
-It’s no wonder since so many vegetables are green!
-Differently from English, verdura is a feminine singular noun.
+No wonder, since so many vegetables are green!
+Unlike English, verdura is a feminine singular noun.

 La verdura